 The center was founded in 2012 and named after the late Andrew Romay, a Hungarian Holocaust survivor who immigrated to the US in 1965.
 ARNIC has empowered more than 1,000 immigrants from 92 countries to realize their dreams and make positive contributions to American society.

-ARNIC members enjoy exclusive access to the Center's events and classes throughout the year, including:
+ARNIC members enjoy exclusive access to events and classes throughout the year, including:

 Criteria for a FREE one-year membership: